Ensuring Spinal Cord Victims Get The Help They Deserve

 Spinal cord injury symptoms, in addition to loss of sensation and movement, include:

-- Inability to control your bowel or bladder
+- Inability to control the bowel or bladder

 - Spasms or unusual reflex activity

-- Respiratory problems such as difficulty breathing and coughing
+- Respiratory problems such as difficulty in breathing and coughing

 Causes Of Spinal Cord Injuries In Ohio

-- Falls from High Heights.
+- Falls from Heights.
 This is the second leading cause of spinal cord injury.

 - Medical Malpractice.
 Surgical errors and other forms of medical negligence can cause partial paralysis or total paralysis.

 - Sporting Activities.
-The more physical contact in the sport, the more a spinal injury is likely.
+The more physical the sports, the higher is the risk for spinal cord injury.

-The personal injury attorneys who work at Crandall & Pera Law will aggressively work to get patients the compensation they deserve.
-Every case is prepared for a trial, but we are fierce negotiators when a trial is neither right for nor preferable to our clients.
+The personal injury attorneys at Crandall & Pera Law will aggressively work to get you the compensation you deserve.
+Every case is prepared for trial, but we are fierce negotiators when a trial is neither right nor preferable to our clients.

-Fighting Relentlessly To Get Spinal Cord Injury Victims Just Compensation
+Fighting Relentlessly To Get Just Compensation For You

 Spinal cord injury clients and their families often have many questions.
-Crandall & Pera Law’s personal injury attorneys are here to answer those questions and guide you through each stage of the case so you can focus on just getting better.
-Please call our office at 877.86.8879 for an appointment or fill out our contact form.
-We have offices in Cleveland, Chagrin Falls, Cincinnati, Columbus, and Chesterland, Ohio.
+Crandall & Pera Law’s personal injury attorneys are here to answer those questions and guide you through each stage of the case so you can focus on getting better.